meilisearch/specifications/text/0028-indexing-csv.md

 A [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) data format is broadly used to store and exchange data in a simple format.

-Also, in order to boost write performance csv data format is more suited than JSON for consequent datasets.
+Also, in order to boost write performance CSV data format is more suited than JSON for consequent datasets has keys are not duplicated for every document.

 ### II.
 Motivation

 We want to provide our users with an always improved usage experience.
 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple data format, well known, to use.
-Thus, give them more versatility at the data source choices for the indexation (add and update) step.
+Thus, give them more versatility at the data source choices for the indexing (add and update) step.

-Since most of SQL engines or SQL clients can easily dump data as csv, it will facilitate MeiliSearch adoption by extending the indexation step on a wider range of customer cases than before.
+Since most SQL engines or SQL clients can easily dump data as CSV, it will facilitate MeiliSearch adoption by extending the indexing step on a wider range of customer cases than before.

 Writing performance is also considered as a motivation since CSV parsing is less CPU and memory intensive than parsing Json due to the streamable capability of the CSV format.